RPI-Subway-Challenge/dataProcessing/README.md

-# dataProcessing
+# MTA API

-Collecting and organizing relavent data from the MTA & Google Maps' API
+Utilize data from the MTA API with the python library, NYCT-GTFS, to gather regarding the stations and their neighbors.

-Exports CSV to be handled in data stuctures & algorithms repo

-- Processes all station and their neighboring stations